 Languages in the way they appear to us seem to consist of strings.
 The text in front of you is an example.
 It is basically a long chain of symbols, put one after the other.
 Yet, linguists stress over and over again that there is structure in this chain, and that this structure comes from a grammar that generates this language.
 I shall assume that the reader is familiar with this standard view on language.
 In this chapter I shall rehearse some of the definitions, though taking a slightly different view.
-While standard syntactic textbooks write rules in the form of replacement rules ($S \rightarrow NP \ VP$) to be thought of as replacing what is to the left by what is to the right, here we take a bottom up view: we define grammars as devices that combine expressions.
+While standard syntactic textbooks write rules in the form of replacement rules (S $\rightarrow$ NP VP) to be thought of as replacing what is to the left by what is to the right, here we take a bottom up view: we define grammars as devices that combine expressions.
 The reasons for this shift have already been discussed.
 This is also the way in which Montague defined his formation rules.

 Although I shall have very little to say about phonology I should make it clear that when I use the terms "alphabet" and "letter" you may replace them by "phoneme inventory" and "phoneme".
 Likewise, we may decide to include tone and other characteristics into the representation.
 All this can be done.
-The only reason that I do not do it is that it would distract the attention from the central issues.
+The only reason that I do not do it is, apart from the fact that I am not a phonologist, that it would distract the attention from the central issues.
 The reader is however asked to keep in mind that the discussion is largely independent of the actual nature and manifestation of the alphabet.